surpher/pact-swift-examples/Pact-iOS-Example/README.md

 The code in this repository does not represent good programming practices!

-This repository is used solely to demonstrate the minimal effort required to demonstrate how to set up and use [`PactSwift`](https://github.com/surpher/PactSwift) framework.
+This repository is used solely to demonstrate the minimal effort required to set up and use [`PactSwift`](https://github.com/surpher/PactSwift) framework.

 ----